ec-jrc/lisflood-model/2_stdLISFLOOD_overview/index.md

 ![Overview  of the LISFLOOD model](../media/image6.png) **Figure:** Overview  of the LISFLOOD model. $P$: precipitation; $E$:  evaporation & evapotranspiration; $SnCoef$: snow melt; $b_{xin}$: infiltration; $Chan_{N2}$: surface runoff; $GW_{perc}$: drainage from upper- to lower groundwater zone; $T_{uz}$: outflow from upper groundwater zone; $T_{lz}$: outflow from lower groundwater zone; $R_{ch}$: drainage from subsoil to upper groundwater zone; drainage from top- to subsoil; $C_{pref}$: preferential flow to upper groundwater zone.

-<span style="color:red"> CINZIA or AD can you please check that the figure caption is correct - THANKS!
-Afterwards please delete this comment.</span>
 **